acearchive/legacy-artifact-action/README.md

 The JSON output of this action looks like this.
 It mirrors the schema of artifact files, with the addition of the following fields:

-- `slug` contains the URL slug of the artifact.
+- `slug` contains the URL slug of the artifact, which is the second-to-last path component in the path of the artifact file.
 - `rev` contains the git commit hash of the commit the artifact file was pulled from.
 In `tree` mode, this field is always `null`.

-Fields which are optional in the artifact file are serialized as `null` in the JSON output.
+Fields which are optional in artifact files are serialized as `null` in the JSON output when they're omitted.

 ```json
 {